siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/iis-configuration/usage.md

 Click the **Edit** icon for the webServer resource role and verify that the properties are set correctly for the computer, and then click **OK**.

 For the webServer object, click **Actions > Configure using IIS Configuration Configure**.
-The Configure step runs and creates the rest of the topology in UrbanCode Deploy.
+The Configure step runs and creates the rest of the topology in DevOps Deploy.
 After the Configure step completes, a topology is displayed that matches your IIS topology.
 An example topology is shown in **Figure 2**.

 [![Full topology](media/fig2.png)](media/fig2.png)
 Figure 2.
 The resource tree with full topology (left) after the configure step completes.
 On the right, the topology on IIS Manager for comparison.
 The topologies should match.

 ### Discover an IIS configuration

-After you set up the IIS topology on the resource tree in IBM UrbanCode Deploy, you can discover the configuration from your IIS computer.
+After you set up the IIS topology on the resource tree in IBM DevOps Deploy, you can discover the configuration from your IIS computer.
 You use a generic process to discover the configuration of an application on the IIS computer.
 After you discover a configuration, you can use the `Tokenize Configuration File` plug-in step to create variables in the configuration file.

 The plug-in includes two example generic processes.
 The following example uses the `Example 2: IIS App Discovery (IIS APPS ONLY)` process.
 This process is designed to first discover the configuration of the application that you choose, then tokenize some values in the configuration file, and then upload the modified configuration package to a component version.

 First, go to Processes.
 Then, click `Example 2: IIS App Discovery (IIS APPS ONLY)`.
 Click **Set** for the resource, and then select the IIS application to discover from the resource tree.
 Click **OK**, and then click **Submit** if you do not want to specify other options.
 After the process completes, your configuration file is uploaded to a component version in the `IIS Application Config` component, which is loaded when you install the plug-in.

 The generic process includes the `Tokenize Configuration File` step.
 If you click the console output icon (at the right of the row), you can see that the applicationPool property was replaced with the @applicationPool@ token.
-When you deploy this application to a new environment, you can replace that token with an application pool of your choice by using IBM UrbanCode Deploy properties.
+When you deploy this application to a new environment, you can replace that token with an application pool of your choice by using IBM DevOps Deploy properties.

 ### Deploy an application to a new environment